CaptainFurax/4k-Freedom-Force/README.md

     + I planned to present this screen for the Revision 2022...But due to a strong covid in 23th of march, i gave up...
     + And Long-Long time ago, in a far-far-far away galaxy : i started coding and experiments in GFA-Basic and ASM on an Atari ST :) 🦖
   + Parental Advisory :-) :
-    + This is "Dirty" HTML, no headers, no closing "</body>" tag, etc...So, it's 100% not at all W3C validated - It is size-optimized...
+    + This is *"Dirty" HTML*, no headers, no closing "</body>" tag, etc...So, it's __100% not at all W3C validated__ - It is size-optimized...
-    + ...and not responsive too => Don't even try to resize your window during playing, it'll screw the demo correct playing !!!
+    + ...and not responsive too => Don't even try to __resize your window during playing, it'll screw the demo correct playing !!!__
     + Proudly tested on an I5-4590/8Gb RAM + 512Gb Graphic Card
-    + Best rendering on : Linux/Chrome, Linux/Chromium, W8.1/Chrome, W8.1/Chromium.
+    + __Best rendering on : Linux/Chrome, Linux/Chromium, W8.1/Chrome, W8.1/Chromium.__
     + Weird rendering on : Linux/Firefox [ weird & slow ], W8.1/Edge[ weird behaviour ], W8.1/Firefox [ a bit Weird ]
     + Tested on LED 1920x1080 & LCD 1680x1050

-With no doubt : i dedicate this screen to PEOPLE OF UKRAINE FIGHTING 4 THEIR FREEDOM.
+With no doubt : i dedicate this screen to __PEOPLE OF UKRAINE FIGHTING 4 THEIR FREEDOM.__

 Thx 4 reading me,
 Franck A.K.A.
 Capt'n Furax